 Internet calls through a SIP proxy

-On the public internet, because of dynamic IP addresses, mobility, firewalls, direct calls are not really usable.
-That's why the concept of SIP proxy exists: the proxy is responsible for routing calls whatever the IP address of end-users is.
-VoIP operators company are deploying SIP proxies on the internet to get SIP calls routed for their subscribers.
+On the public internet, because of dynamic IP addresses, mobility or firewalls, direct calls are not really usable.
+That's why the concept of SIP proxy exists: the proxy is responsible for routing calls to whatever users' IP address is.
+VoIP operators are deploying SIP proxies on the internet to get SIP calls routed for their subscribers.

-In a first step, the user has to subscribe for the service by choosing a username (sometimes a number) and password.
-Your public sip identity is then sip:<your username>@<your voip provider>, this is the address that other people can use to reach you using SIP.
+In a first step, the user has to subscribe to a service by choosing a username (sometimes a number) and password.
+Your public SIP identity is then sip:my_username@my_voip_provide.
+This is the address that other people can use to reach you using SIP.

-Then, by configuring the client (such as Linphone) to go through the proxy, you get a public sip address on the internet, in the same way you have an email address.
-Other people subscribed to this operator can be reached simply by typing their username or phone number.
+Then, by configuring the SIP client (such as Linphone) to go through the proxy, you get a public SIP address on the internet, in the same way as you have an email address.
+Other people who subscribed to this operator can be reached by simply typing their username or phone number.